prudhvi-odela/RNAseq-analysis-pipeline/README.md

 ## 📜 License

-This project is for educational and research purposes.
+This project is licensed undeer the MIT License - see the LICENSE file for details.